spaceballone/swagger-test/docs/overview.md

 ## Step 2: Submit Messages to the Pipeline API
 ### Build the message
-Every message consists of a series of entities, as well as metadata to help route the message appropriately
+Every message consists of an `envelope`.
+The `envelope` contains a series of `events`, as well as metadata to help route the message appropriately

 An example message might look like
 ```json